How to Make a Digital Scrapbook Page | aA

 Save Your Work the Right Way

-Before you close your page, save it in two formats — and please don’t skip either one.
+Before you close your page, save it in two formats — and please do not skip either one.

 1. The Layered Working File

-First, save your page in your software’s native layered format.
+Save your page in your software’s native layered format first.
 In Photoshop or Photoshop Elements, that is a PSD file.
-In Affinity by Canva, it is an AFPHOTO file.
-This version preserves every layer so you can return at any time to move, edit, or change any part of the design.
+In Affinity Studio, it is an AFPHOTO file.
+This version preserves every layer so you can return to the page anytime to move, edit, or completely change any part of the design.
 This is your master copy — don’t save over it.

 2. The Flattened Printable File

-Once your page is finished, export a flattened version as a high-resolution JPEG.
+Once the page is finished, export a flattened version as a high-resolution JPEG.
 This is the file you share, print, or upload to a photo book service.
-Because it is flattened, it is much smaller in size and easier to work with outside your software.
+Because it is flattened, it is much smaller and easier to work with outside your software.

 A Simple Naming System

-A consistent file-naming habit will save you significant time as your collection grows.
-Something like 2026-04-family-walk-page-01.psd tells you immediately when the page was made and what it’s about — without having to open it.
+A consistent file-naming habit saves real time as your collection grows.
+Something like 2026-04-family-walk-page-01.psd tells you immediately when the page was made and what it is about — without opening it.

-Set up a simple folder structure from the start: a main Digital Scrapbooking folder with subfolders for your Kits / Collections, Working Files, and Finished Pages.
-A little organisation now prevents a lot of chaos later — which is why the Digital Organisation 101 class is one of the first I recommend to beginners.
-It ensures you start your new hobby strong.
+Set up a simple folder structure from the start: a main Digital Scrapbooking folder with subfolders for your Kits or Collections, Working Files, and Finished Pages.
+A little organization now prevents a lot of chaos later — which is why Digital Organization 101 is one of the first classes I recommend to a beginner.
+It helps you start this new hobby strong.

 Build Momentum, One Page at a Time

 Finally, resist the temptation to begin with a large project.
-A full vacation album or family history book is a wonderful idea — but those projects are simply too big when you are still learning the basics.
-In fact, taking on too much at the very beginning is one of the most common reasons people never actually start.
+A full vacation album or family history book is a fabulous idea — but those projects are simply too big while you are still learning the basics.
+Biting off more than you can chew at the very start is one of the most common reasons people never actually begin.

-Instead, commit to just one page.
+Instead, commit to just one single page.
 Then make another.
-Because one page per week is 52 pages in a year — a complete album, built without pressure.
-Once you know how to make a digital scrapbook page from start to finish, consistent short sessions will build your skills far faster than occasional marathon ones.
-Moreover, every finished page grows your confidence alongside your abilities.
+One page per week is 52 pages in a year — a full album, built without pressure.
+Short, consistent sessions build your skills faster than the occasional long one, and every finished page grows your confidence and ability.

 A few habits that help in the early stages:

 • Keep a small photo queue.
 Maintain a folder of five to ten photos ready to use.
-Pre-selecting images means you can sit down and start immediately instead of spending your creative time on file management.
+A pre-selection means you can sit down and start immediately instead of spending creative time on file management.

 • Keep using templates.
-There is no rush to graduate from them.
-Use templates for as long as they are useful — which, for most people, is forever.
+There is no rush to graduate from them — use templates for as long as they are useful.

 • Give yourself permission to make imperfect pages.
-Every experienced digital scrapbooker has early pages they might redesign today — but those pages built the skills that made the better ones possible.
-They are part of your creative history, and they absolutely still matter.
+Every experienced scrapbooker has early pages they might redesign today — but those pages built the skills that made the better ones possible.
+They are part of how you found your style, and they absolutely still matter.

 Common Questions About How to Make a Digital Scrapbook Page